 With any change there will be forces that slow it down.
 Examples you may recognise are cultural norms “that will never work here”, organisational concerns such as threats to power bases or complex technology that is perceived as hard to change.
 Fear of losing something or of failing are other examples.
 Enabling is about understanding these forces and building strategies to reduce them and minimise their impact.
 Think of it as reducing the friction so that the change can move forward more freely.
 Read more

-Even the most well intentioned and energised changes can become chaotic if they are not managed and governed properly.
+Even the most well intentioned and energised changes can become chaotic if they don’t feel achievable and the journey and progress are not clear.
 This in turn can lead to confusion and conflict very quickly.
-The focus here is on clarity of how the journey will be taken, where the change is at any given point in time relative to that journey and what decisions need to be taken and by whom.
+The focus here is on clarity of how the journey will be taken, what needs to be done in appropriate detail, how the change is progressing and what decisions need to be taken and by whom.
 Read more

 Regardless of the situation, we all need time to adjust to any change and to embed the new behaviours that are required.
 When the pressure is on, there can be a tendency to revert back to what we are comfortable with.
 Consideration needs to be given to this, focusing on reinforcing, encouraging and rewarding the new behaviours and making the old ways hard or impossible to revert back to.
 Read more